blocknetdx/blockchain-configuration-files/autobuild/workflow.md

 ### autobuild/utils/cleanup-manifest.py
-**Purpose:** consolidate duplicate coin sections in manifest-latest.json into a single entry with multiple versions.
+**Purpose:** consolidate duplicate coin sections in manifest-latest.json into a single entry with multiple versions, and remove deprecated {wallet,xbridge}-confs files.
 This is mainly intended to be a one-time step in preparation for running create-j2-confs.py but it may be useful to run it at other times.

 **Pre-reqs:**
 * manifest-latest.json

-**Execution:** within your local repo/autobuild directory, for example:
+**Execution:** within your local repo/autobuild/utils directory, for example:
 ```
-mark@x230:~/src/blockdx-configs$ cd autobuild
+mark@x230:~/src/blockdx-configs$ cd autobuild/utils
-mark@x230:~/src/blockdx-configs/autobuild$ python3 cleanup-manifest.py
+mark@x230:~/src/blockdx-configs/autobuild/utils$ python3 cleanup-manifest.py
 ```

-**Output:** updated manifest-latest.json
+**Output:** updated manifest-latest.json in the *current* directory.
+This allows you to easily compare the output with the input and "approve/reject/amend" any changes.

+**Warning:** check the output *very* carefully before copying it back to the top level directory and committing any changes.

 ### autobuild/utils/create-j2-confs.py
 **Purpose:** create j2 skeletons from manifest-latest.json and wallet/xbridge config fragments.
 This is mainly intended to be a one-time operation to convert the old style two-files per coin templates into a single-file per coin template to be used going forwards.
+It can be used on a more constrained input set by specifying

 **Pre-reqs:**
 * manifest-latest.json